Teacha Dee: 2010–2014: Becoming Rasta and touring Europe

-2014 - 2017: German reggae charts and sophomore album
+2014–2017: German reggae charts and sophomore album

 On 4 July 2014, "Party Day" recorded for Germany-based upcoming producers "Dancehallrulerz" made it to the number one spot on the official German reggae charts.
 This chart presented by Jugglerz radio and Riddim Magazine, was the official Reggae chart of Germany.
 "Party Day" held the number one spot on two separate occasions.
 It went down the charts for a short time before returning to number one spot a few days later.
 These charts numbered 30/2014 and 33/2014 were posted on 26 August and 22 September respectively.

 In July 2015, Teacha Dee released his first artiste mix-tape titled "Rasta Ting".
 It consisted of 26 tracks which were released within the European market and was presented by Europe's female sound sensation, Big Mama Sound.
-In that same month at the 21st staging of the Reggae Jam Festival in Bersenbruck, Teacha Dee's performance was reviewed as "one of the most reviting" by irieites.de.
+In that same month at the 21st staging of the Reggae Jam Festival in Bersenbruck, Teacha Dee's performance was reviewed as "one of the most riveting" by irieites.de.
 Their list of highlights also included David Rodigan, Anthony B, Alpheus, Ken Boothe, Winston Francis and Bitty McLean.

 In 2016, Teacha Dee released a total of ten singles.
 The most successful of these were; "Jah Jah is calling" on the Pac Man Riddim, "Concrete Grave" on the After Berlin Wall Riddim and "Rastafari Way" on the Horn of Africa Riddim.
 Teacha Dee's major hit of 2016 was "Rastafari Way" which spent 14 days on Beatport's top 100 reggae/dub chart peaking at 44.
 Another solid performer was "Concrete Grave" which was selected in the top 100 reggae hits of 2016 by Zonareggae.ro based in Romania.

-2017 - Present: Latin American tour and movie placement deal
+2017–present: Latin American tour and movie placement deal

 In July 2017 Reggaeville identified Teacha Dee's performance on Reggaejam as a highlight of the event.
 Shortly after, he went to Denmark as a headliner and closing act for the Aarhus Reggae Festival held at Voxhall, Aarhus.
 In July 2018, Teacha Dee was a headliner at the LB27 Reggae Camp Festival held in Cegléd, Hungary.

 In May 2019 Teacha Dee went on his first Latin American tour, and was one of the headliners on the International Reggae Festival held in Riviera Nayarit, Mexico.
 This was his closing performance of the Red Jacket Tour, which also had appearances in Spain, Germany, France and Switzerland.

 In February 2021, it was announced that the title track from Teacha Dee's sophomore album Rastafari Way was selected to be featured in No Time to Die.
 This is the 25th film in the James Bond series produced by Eon Productions.
 In March 2021 Teacha Dee appeared on VERA, a prestigious talk show hosted by award winning Television Presenter and Actress,Vera Russwurm.
 This programme was aired on one of the four main Austrian public television channels, ORF 2.
 There he spoke about Jamaica's long relationship with James Bond and the story behind the song, Rastafari Way.